ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 **What to notice:**

-* The program’s “path” temporarily leaves `main()` when the function is called.
+* The program's "path" temporarily leaves `main()` when the function is called.
 * The parameters in the function get copies of the values passed in.
 * The return statement sends a value back to where the function was called.
 * After the call, execution continues right where it left off.

 **FreeBSD driver analogy:**

-When the kernel calls your driver’s `attach()` function, the exact same process happens.
+When the kernel calls your driver's `attach()` function, the exact same process happens.
 The kernel jumps into your code, you run your initialization logic, and then control returns to the kernel so it can continue loading devices.
 Whether in user space or kernel space, function calls follow the same flow.

 **Try It Yourself – Simulating a Driver Function Call**

-In this exercise, you’ll write a small program that mimics calling a driver function to read a “hardware register” value.
+In this exercise, you'll write a small program that mimics calling a driver function to read a "hardware register" value.

-We’ll simulate it in user space so you can compile and run it easily on your FreeBSD system.
+We'll simulate it in user space so you can compile and run it easily on your FreeBSD system.

 **Step 1 — Define the function**